dobrado76/pixi-lights-and-shadows/README.md

 - **Replit** for the development platform and hosting
 - **WebGL Community** for advanced graphics programming resources

+## 📋 Version

+**Current Version: 1.0**

+This represents the first stable release of the PIXI.js 2.5D Advanced Light and Shadow System.
+All core features are fully implemented and working as intended:

+- ✅ Complete lighting system with unlimited multi-light support
+- ✅ Advanced shadow casting with rotation support and pivot-based scaling
+- ✅ Independent ambient occlusion post-processing with z-order hierarchy
+- ✅ Real-time interactive controls and JSON configuration management
+- ✅ All critical bugs resolved and shader uniforms properly initialized

 ---

 **Built with ❤️ featuring advanced shadow casting, unlimited sprite support, and comprehensive JSON configuration**